 When you need service, it’s a lot easier just to have your Culligan man come to your home with the correct part and fix it for you.
 Or better yet, if you invest in the world’s most efficient water softener your likelihood of needing the warranty is slim.
 At one point a fellow Culligan Dealer sold the general manager of the local branch of a large national hardware store a Culligan softener.
 As the home improvement store manager put it, “We have them coming in the back as fast as they go out the front so I don’t want to deal with that.”
 More importantly, to know you’re getting the correct equipment, you need a water test.

 These companies are the worst to deal with.

 They generally mimic the High Price, High Pressure companies described above however they have a fatal flaw – they come into an area with an exit plan in place.

 In other words, they “blitz” an area with sales for 6, 12, or even 24 months and then they pack up and leave.
 They then take their “sales machine” to another part of our state or country and start all over again.

-Call us and we can tell you about the number of people we’ve been able to help when these companies leave town.
 You may want to consider passing on any company that doesn’t have a physical presence in your area OR hasn’t been around for at least a few years.
 Your water softener should last decades so make sure the business you need to service it will be around as well.